-Narrow width of Shelbourne Street - A limited right-ofway along Shelbourne Street (typically 20-23 metres) limits the areas where a cycle track and sidewalk could both be installed on an interim basis.
+Narrow width of Shelbourne Street - A limited right-of-way along Shelbourne Street (typically 20-23 metres) limits the areas where a cycle track, sidewalk, and boulevard could be installed under existing conditions.

-Map 8.1 shows existing approximate curb to property line distances along Shelbourne Street.
-This indicates the relative viability of interim cycle track and sidewalk upgrades in different segments of Shelbourne Street.
+Map 8.1 shows existing approximate curb to property line distances on each side of Shelbourne Street.
+This indicates the relative viability of interim cycle track and sidewalk upgrades in different segments of Shelbourne Street if no changes are made to the curbs.